Master-Bilt® Refrigeration News & Product Information

 One of the top challenges in a foodservice kitchen is utilization of workspace.
 Space is always at a premium and equipment must be arranged to maximize workflow.
 Fortunately, there are ways to customize foodservice refrigeration equipment to fit the needs of your kitchen.

-A good way to add additional refrigerated or frozen storage space to your kitchen area is to use an undercounter model.
+A good way to add additional refrigerated or frozen storage space to your kitchen area is to use an undercounter refrigerator or freezer.
 Ideally, these models can be incorporated into existing counters so no additional space has to be devoted to another piece of equipment.
-Look for models with refrigeration systems that have front air discharge.
-This allows them to be enclosed on both sides, back and top without impeding refrigeration system function.
-Also look for a base kit option (in lieu of casters) that lifts the undercounter about four inches off the floor allowing air to be funneled out the front of the cabinet.

-When it comes to prep units, there are a couple of space-utilizing options that stand out.
-The first is overshelves.
+When it comes to prep tables, overshelves are an outstanding space-utilizing option.
 As the name implies, these are shelves, typically stainless steel, attached to the back of a prep unit by a rack.
 Shelves come in single or double versions and provide additional space for pizza, sandwich or salad ingredients.